yubink2/rvinci/README.md

 # dVRK Virtual Measurement Toolkit
 This repository is based on RVinci from https://github.com/simonleonard/rvinci and 3D interaction cursors from https://github.com/aleeper/interaction_cursor_3d.
+If you want to use our interactive mode, it is dependent on interactive marker tutorials package from https://github.com/ros-visualization/visualization_tutorials.

 # How to run
 Launch the endoscope camera and camera calibration.